shopware5/devdocs/source/developers-guide/payment-plugin/index.md

 ```

 ### Register the service
-To register our service we just create the `services.xml`.
+To register our service we have to create the `services.xml`.

 `SwagPaymentExample/Resources/services.xml`:
 ```